eoyebami/eoyebami.github.io/aws/solutions-architect/networking/2026-06-17-loadbalancers.md

 #### Application Loadbalancer

-* The `application loadbalancer` is used to balance traffic for web-based applications, hence it manages traffic at L7(`http, https, websockets`)
+* The `application loadbalancer` is used to balance traffic for web-based applications, hence it manages traffic at L7(`http, https, gRPC, websockets`)
     - It has the ability to forward traffic based on:
         1. Url path conditions
         2. Host domain